yaron-E92/events/samples/EventMessenger/README.md

 A lightweight .NET MAUI sample that demonstrates how to use `NetworkedEventAggregator` with `TCPEventTransport` to exchange events between two devices running the app.

+> ℹ️ This sample is intentionally excluded from CI builds and NuGet packing via the `Yaref92.Events.ci.slnf` filter because it targets mobile platforms and is meant only for local/manual experimentation.

 ## Running

 1. Open the project on two devices or emulators and ensure both are on the same network.